 One day a teacher was speaking to a group of students.
-He pulled out an extremely large jar and set it on a table.
+He pulled out a large jar and set it on a table.

 When the jar was filled to the top and no more rocks would fit inside, he asked, “Is this jar full?”

-“No!” the class shouted.
+“No!” the students shouted.

 - Love: Are you in a relationship with the love of your life?

-For more big-idea stories, read:
+For more moral stories, read: